awsdocs/amazon-rds-user-guide/doc_source/oracle-replication-switchover.md

 ### Cost of Oracle Data Guard switchover<a name="oracle-replication-switchover.overview.cost"></a>

 The Oracle Data Guard switchover feature doesn't incur additional costs\.
-You need an Oracle Data Guard license to use read replicas in mounted mode, and an Oracle Active Data Guard license to use read replicas in read\-only mode\.
+Oracle Database Enterprise Edition includes support for standby databases in mounted mode\.
+To open standby databases in read\-only mode, you need the Oracle Active Data Guard option\.

 ### How Oracle Data Guard switchover works<a name="oracle-replication-switchover.overview.how-it-works"></a>